-For 2009, the Compensation Committee determined that given the uncertain economic conditions, profitability was critical and that the measurement periods would be separated to pay out based on quarterly and annual results.
-Therefore, the 2009 MICP payout was a function of Data I/O's EBITDA as a percentage of revenue, with 15% of the incentive opportunity allocated to each quarter and 40% to annual results.
-For 2010, as well as 2011 the Compensation Committee determined that it was critical to also emphasize revenue, as measured by revenue growth percentage, along with profitability, as measured by operating profit as a percentage of revenue, as the critical measures for the MICP payout.
+For 2010 and 2011, as well as for 2012, the Compensation Committee determined that it was critical to emphasize revenue, as measured by revenue growth percentage, along with profitability, as measured by operating profit as a percentage of revenue, as the critical measures for the MICP payout.
 The Compensation Committee retains discretion to adjust the calculation of the two measures for changes outside normal business operations such as acquisitions or asset sales.
 The measurement periods will be quarterly with 15% of the incentive opportunity allocated to each quarter and 40% to annual results.
 The MICP payout can range from 0% to 200% of each executive's MICP Target.
-The Compensation Committee believes that for 2010 and 2011 these measures of key results for Data I/O will affect near-term and long-term shareholder value.
+If the maximum revenue growth and operating profit as percentage of revenue for the applicable year's range matrix were achieved under the MICP measures, the Chief Executive Officer would earn a cash bonus of 100% of his base salary; Mr. Hatlen would earn 80% of his base salary; and Mr. Bluechel would earn 60% of his base salary.